rav3r/eddystone-ios/README.md

 pod "Eddystone"
 ```

+Additionally, there is an unmaintained Swift 2 branch: `swift-2`

 ## Examples

 The Eddystone cocoapod comes with an example iOS project that shows how the various method calls work in a real application.
 The example application also includes the aforementioned Additional Resources.